iSchool researchers to improve biomedical article retrieval process

 Neil R Smalheiser, Affiliate Professor

-Associate Professors Halil Kilicoglu and Jodi Schneider are part of a team of researchers who have received a three-year, $947,925 grant from the National Institutes of Health/National Library of Medicine (NIH/NLM) to improve upon a tool clinicians, researchers, and systematic reviewers use to retrieve biomedical articles from bibliographic databases.
+Associate Professors Halil Kilicoglu and Jodi Schneider are part of a team of researchers who have received a three-year, $947,925 grant from the National Institutes of Health/National Library of Medicine (NIH/NLM) to improve upon a tool that clinicians, researchers, and systematic reviewers use to retrieve biomedical articles from bibliographic databases.
 Kilicoglu and Schneider will work with Affiliate Professor Neil Smalheiser, professor of psychiatry at the University of Illinois Chicago, on the project, "Automated Indexing for Publication Types and Study Designs."

 Schneider previously received a subaward for her work on the original Multi-Tagger tool, which was designed by Smalheiser and Aaron Cohen, professor in the Oregon Health and Science University's Department of Medical Informatics and Clinical Epidemiology.
 Through this work, she found that the tool's automated publication type filtering could make systematic reviews more efficient.